-Uncompressed and unscaled images carry a lot of extra weight and forces your users to download unnecessary data.
+Improperly sized and inefficiently encoded images carry a lot of extra weight and force your users to download unnecessary data.
 Optimizing your images reduces the total size of your page, meaning your page loads faster.

 Do your images need optimization?